 I love to spoon my Pistou generously into vegetable soup as is customary in Provence.
 I did this the other day with my winter vegetable soup and felt it brought me just a wee glimmer of French sunshine in my wet and windy Scottish winter’s day.

-However you choose to serve your Pestou I’m sure you will find that it soon becomes a firm favourite and something you add to your store cupboard repertoire.
+This easy recipe for Pistou recipe is sure to become a firm favourite and something you add to your store cupboard repertoire.

 Keep your Pistou in a covered jar in the fridge and use within a couple of days.
 When basil is abundant in summer make lots of this sensational sauce and store it in your freezer for up to six months and enjoy summer sunshine all year round.

 Check out my 50 Homemade Pantry Staples for loads more easy recipes for store cupboard basics.

 - 4 garlic cloves

 - 2 good handfulls of fresh basil leaves

 - 125 ml/4 fl oz extra virgin olive oil

 - Peel and chop the garlic cloves